beeb/beeb-li/src/lib/posts/announcing-lintspec.md

 ## What's Next

 Although the test suite is now pretty extensive, I'm sure there are some bugs I didn't find yet.
-I would be extremely greateful if you could consider using the tool and let me know how it goes!
+I would be extremely greateful if you could consider using the tool and letting me know how it goes!
 Please do [open an issue on GitHub](https://github.com/beeb/lintspec/issues/new) if you have suggestions or experience problems.